TylerGubala/blenderpy/README.md

 [bpy-ensure repository](https://github.com/TylerGubala/bpy-ensure)

+## FAQ

+### Q. How do I import addons?

+A. Addons (Blender internal and third party) can be imported using the code [referenced here](https://github.com/TylerGubala/blenderpy/wiki/Caveat---Importing-Addons).

+### Q. How can I use Blender in `multiprocessing`?

+A. Blender runtime usage and compatibility with `multiprocessing` is limited, see [the documentation](https://github.com/TylerGubala/blenderpy/wiki/Caveat---Usage-with-multiprocessing).

 ## Gotchas

 I have not tested this for platforms other than Windows at the moment.
 More to come soon.